gios-asu/ASU-Web-Standards-Wordpress-Theme/README.md

 Only the lowest level of pills will actually be clickable.
 If you create a three level deep menu, only the deepest pills will be links.

+If you want to indicate that links will exit your website in the menu, go to `Custom Options->CSS Classes` and manually add the class `external-link` to you menu item.
+It will add an external link icon to the right of your menu item.

 ## Footer Menu

 When creating the footer menu, we recommend clicking on "Screen Options" on the top right corner of the admin panel and selecting "CSS Classes".